 There are 12 animal zodiac figures and each of them stands for a specific year.

-Each animal is also associated with specific character traits, a direction, a month and a certain time of the day (2 hours span).
+Each animal is also associated with specific character traits, a direction, a month and a certain time of the day (2 h span).

 What is your Japanese zodiac sign?

-If you don’t know, go here and scan for the year you were born in!
+If you don’t know your zodiac sign, go here and look for the year you were born in!

 Are you satisfied with your animal zodiac or would you rather be something else?
 If so, what animal would you prefer to yours?